momalab/e3/README.md

 Done!

-# Example - Hello world
+# Example

-Let's test E3 buy running a simple example that does some arithmetic.
+Let's test E3 by running a simple example that does some arithmetic.
+It could be simpler, but we want to show some nice features.

 1. Create a directory anywhere you want.
 For this example, we will create a directory 'examples/hello_world' at the root of E3:
 ```
 mkdir -p examples/hello_world
 ```

-2. Now we need to create a configuration file to tell the CGT tool which encryption scheme(s) and parameters to use.
-At 'examples/hello_world', create a file 'cgt.cfg':
+2. We need to create a configuration file to tell the CGT tool which encryption scheme(s) and parameters to use.
+At 'examples/hello_world', create a file called 'cgt.cfg':
 ```
 # this is a comment
 # name : type (name is arbitrary, type: bridge, circuit, native, ring)